-Unfortunately there are no shortage of things that can go wrong with the penis, and they can all be fairly distressing.
-If you have a problem that isn't dealt with here, email it to moreinfo"at"the-penis.com (replace "at" with @) for a personal reply.
+Unfortunately there are no shortage of things that can go wrong with the penis, and they can be fairly distressing.
+Here we look at some of the more common problems which can arise.

 How to use these problem pages

 First, find the item which covers your problem in the list below.
 Then simply click on the problem to go to the text.

 If your problem isn't covered here, have a look in the archive where you'll find hundreds of sex, penis and sexuality problems answered!

 A: The penis: foreskin, glans and shaft problems

 A6 Pain in the foreskin, tearing of the skin, vein damage, and similar problems - caused by rough sex or other trauma; penile pain in general; unspecified penis pain; penile fracture (often identified by a cracking sound)